Set Up the Right Student Banking Accounts

 Track your finances.

-It’s crucial that you keep track of how much money you spend and how much money you have left in your account.
+No matter where you open your account, it’s crucial that you keep track of how much money you spend and how much money you have left in your account.
 If you don’t, you might spend more money than you have in the account.
-And if you do this, you’ll make some people rather upset.
-The best way to do this tracking is to use a program like YNAB (You Need A Budget).
+And if you do this, you’ll make some people rather upset and you’ll wreck your credit.

+It will also cost you a fortune.
+Here’s what happens.
 First, the person you wrote a check to (for which there is no money) will have the check returned from her bank after she deposits it.
 That merchant will be charged fees and she’ll come after you for those charges.
 Your own bank will charge you fees also.
 These are called “NSF Fees” – Not Sufficient Funds Fees.
-This hurts your credit score too, and it’s generally a very bad way to start your financial life.
+This is generally a very bad way to start your financial life.

 Keep on top of your balance.

 You do this by simply keeping notes of deposits and withdrawals (the checks you write) in what’s called the check register.
 This is a cute little notepad that’s included in your checkbook.
 Every time you make a deposit or write a check, make a note of it and update your balance.
-This way, you’ll know how much money you have in your account at all times.
+It’s also really important to reconcile your account at the end of the month.
+This way, you’ll know how much money you have in your account.

 Get a free checking account.